 These costs vary greatly by program and according to each student's spending habits.
 The student who gets involved with local friends and activities and travels minimally and strategically can get by on much less than the student who spends most weekends traveling and shopping.
 Students should take into account exchange rates and the general cost of living in their host country.
 Living in London, for example, is generally more expensive than living in Los Angeles, while living in New Zealand or South Africa or Chile is generally less expensive.
-Estimated living costs for each program may be found on the Study Abroad Office website under each program.
+Estimated living costs for each program may be found on the Moon International Center.

 Financial Aid & Study Abroad

 The Moon International Center estimates costs for personal and travel expenses (e.g., airfare, passport fees, visa fees, personal expenses, additional travel, etc.) based on information from the program provider and other sources.
 After a student has been accepted to a particular study abroad program, the CUI Financial Aid office will adjust the student's financial aid budget on the basis of the cost sheet for that program.
 Students must continue to meet all federal regulations to be eligible for financial aid such as Satisfactory Academic Progress (SAP), be enrolled full time by Concordia’s standards (12 units), course work must count towards degree program, etc.(for more information see the Student General Catalogue).
 Each semester all financial aid recipients who are accepted to a study abroad program are required to meet with Financial Aid where they get more information on how study abroad may affect their financial aid.